ChimeraTK/GenericDeviceServer/README.md

 #### DOOCS

-The file for DOOCS has to be named `generic_chimeratk_server-DoocsVariableConfig.xml`.
-It might also be advisable, though not necessary, to provide a DOOCS server configuration file containing permissions and such.
+DOOCS requires a basic server configuration file named `doocs-generic-chimeratk-server01.conf` to set `SVR.RPC_NUMBER`

+Additional configuration can be done through the DOOCS variable mapping file.
+It has to be named `generic_chimeratk_server-DoocsVariableConfig.xml`.
+If omitted, all variables are exported to DOOCS.

 For details, refer to the [documentation of the DOOCS control system adapter](https://chimeratk.github.io/ControlSystemAdapter-DoocsAdapter/master/index.html#Integration)

 #### EPICS